Someone’s negligence may cause your rotator cuff tear in a Florida car accident. If so, you may have a case.

 This article focuses on car and truck accident claims where someone’s negligence caused your shoulder injury.
 I wrote a separate article on shoulder injuries caused by slip and falls in Florida or on cruises.

-Passenger Gets $138,433 for Rotator Cuff Tear from Car Crash
+$130K Settlement for Rotator Cuff Tear from Car Crash (North Florida)

 She had shoulder surgery following a car accident in Bonifay, North Florida.
 My client lived outside of Florida.